Preston-Hunter/phase-3-project/lib/db/README.md

+# User Activity Manager
-a.
+## a.
 Instructions for running your project

     Run python seed.py, then run python main.py.
 Make sure you are in appropriate python environment (pipenv shell).

-b.
+## b.
 An overview about what your project is about

     My project allows for the keeping track of different users and different activities.
 Each user has their id, name, city, address, fave_type, age, and each activity has their id, name, duration, family_friendly, activity_type, city, address.